Audio Recordings of Substantive Committee Presentations

 The Federal Regulation of Securities Committee provides a recording of a program titled “Dialogue with the SEC Director of Corporation Finance.”
 The SEC’s director of Division of Corporate Finance, Keith F. Higgins, provides remarks.

 The Federal Regulation of Securities Committee provides a recording of remarks by Hon.
-Joseph A. Grundfest at its annual luncheon, which can be found here.
+Joseph A. Grundfest at its annual luncheon.